chtrembl/azure-cloud/petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/README.md

 ![](images/ado6.png)

 Azure DevOps is asking for your consent on file name of this deployment pipeline along with contents.
-I like to change the path to manifests/soemthing-more meaningful, for example azure-petstoreservice-ci-cd-to-aks-pipeline or azure-petstoreservice-pipeline.
-If you are cloning/forking, you will have to pick a different name, Azure DevOps unfortunatley wont commit on an existing version.
+I like to change the path to manifests/something-more meaningful, for example azure-petstoreservice-ci-cd-to-aks-pipeline or azure-petstoreservice-pipeline.
+If you are cloning/forking, you will have to pick a different name, Azure DevOps unfortunately won't commit on an existing version.

 Now for the tricky part, remove all of the body contents from the inline editor and paste in the contents from https://github.com/chtrembl/azure-cloud/blob/main/manifests/azure-petstoreservice-ci-cd-to-aks-pipeline.yml